osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 The environment should minimize unnecessary manual administration through:

 * Group-based access.
-* Dynamic groups.
+* Dynamic groups where appropriate.
-* Automated provisioning.
+* Automated provisioning where available.
-* Automated license assignment.
+* Automated license assignment where appropriate.
 * Identity lifecycle workflows.
 * Standardized naming conventions.
 * Centralized policies.

+Automation should be introduced where it improves consistency and efficiency without creating unnecessary operational risk.

 ---